zhgzhg/Geany-JSON-Prettifier/README.md

 To compile run: `make`

-To install (you may need root privileges) run: `make install`
+To install (root privileges needed) run: `sudo make install`

-To uninstall (you may need root privileges) run: `make uninstall`
+To uninstall (root privileges needed) run: `sudo make uninstall`

 Local to the current account installation
 -----------------------------------------

 This is an alternative to globally install the plugin for all users.
+No root privileges needed.

 To install for the current account run: `make localinstall`